electron/rfcs/text/0003-webcontents-invoke.md

 The implementation handles the following edge cases:

 1. Renderer Process Termination: If the renderer process containing the target frame is terminated before responding to the IPC message.
      > Current Solution: If there are no renderer process to respond, the promise will be rejected due to the timeout option in `webContents.invoke()`.
 This ensures that the user receives a response instead of hanging indefinitely.
-Default value of 30000 ms is used as default (value inspired by [libraries that interact with Chromium](https://pptr.dev/api/puppeteer.waittimeoutoptions/#timeout))
+Default value of 30000 ms is used as default (value inspired by other [libraries that interact with Chromium](https://pptr.dev/api/puppeteer.waittimeoutoptions/#timeout))

 2. Frame Navigation: If the target frame navigates before responding to the IPC message.